australia outback

 The most dangerous snakes in Australia

-The Fierce Snake (Oxyuranus microlepidotus) is also called the inland taipan.
-It is not as big as the taipan.
-As the name tells, this is a snake of the Outback.
-The fierce snake can be found in south west Queensland, north east of South Australia, and in the north west of New South Wales.
+As the name tells, this is a snake of the Australian Outback.
+The fierce snake can be found in the Channel Country of south west Queensland, north east of South Australia, and in the north west of New South Wales.

 The Death Adder (Acanthophis antarcticus) is the only Australian snake that won't budge an inch, even if you're about to step on it.
 It lies camouflaged on sand, gravel or leaf litter so that its body is covered.
 It is most active at night, and can be found all over Australia except Victoria and the very south east of South Australia.